oldcomputerjunk/oldcomputerjunk.github.io/_posts/2016-22-05-mapbox-android-chrome-bug.markdown

 [INFO:CONSOLE(0)] "[.Offscreen-For-WebGL-0x5f0de500]RENDER WARNING: there is no texture bound to the unit 1", source: http://X.X.X.X/~X/bugdemo.html
 ```

-I'll post an update when I make any further pgoress.
+I'll post an update if I make any further progress.